Last Updated on

 With that being said, let me show you 2 options for purchasing a new Kydex sheath for your hunting knife.

-The Two Top Kydex Sheath Options for 2016
+The Two Top Kydex Sheath Options

 1. Kydex Holster D.I.Y Kit with Quick Clips